 Several studies have reported that bicycle helmets can increase rotational acceleration.
 Rotational acceleration is the primary cause of brain injury.

-A study set up unrealistic conditions fostering low rotational acceleration.
+The Australian government commissioned a study to defend its controversial helmet law.
+The study set up unrealistic conditions fostering low rotational acceleration.
 The study claims that helmets do not increase brain injury.
 This is deceitful.
 The study unrealistic conditions are not representative of real life accidents.

-soft-shell helmets are for cosmetic purposes, not really for protection, …
+“soft-shell helmets are for cosmetic purposes, not really for protection, …

-current helmets do not appear to protect against brain injury.
+current helmets do not appear to protect against brain injury.”

 What causes brain injury?